ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 > **Note**: Both `sharedprocpool=yes` and `targetprocpool=<pool_name>` are mandatory parameters.

-### Modify shared processor pool settings for a virtual machine Public and Private Plan
+### Modify shared processor pool settings for a virtual machine Public and Private cloud
 {: #msp-pp-vm}

 To apply shared processor pool settings after a VM has already been managed, use the following command: